 - small blisters that ooze or bleed

-There is no cure for either HSV1 or HSV2, so it is important to take steps to decrease the risk of contracting or passing on the virus.
-Some ways to decrease the transmission of HSV include:
+There is currently no cure for either HSV-1 or HSV-2.
+Therefore, it is important to reduce the risk of transmission.

-- using condoms or dental dams during all forms of sexual activity.
-Condoms and dental dams are available for purchase in pharmacies and online.
+- Using barrier contraception during all sexual activity: Condoms and dental dams are available for purchase in pharmacies and online.

-Anyone who suspects they have contracted HSV2 should see a doctor, who can advise them on strategies to manage the virus, to reduce the number and severity of outbreaks, and to decrease its transmission to others.
+Any person who suspects that they have contracted HSV2 should speak to a doctor.
+They can advise people who have acquired HSV on strategies to manage the virus, ways to reduce the frequency and severity of outbreaks, and methods for preventing further transmission.